computefoundation/gnu-linux-shell-scripting.packaged-solutions/README.md

-**packaged-utilities** is an extension of [linux-shell-base][linux-shell-base] for utilities made up of two or more files.
-These utilities follow the same [Guideline for Scripts][wiki-Guideline-for-Scripts] and conform to a low-level methodology as those in **linux-shell-base**.
+**packaged-utilities** is an extension of [*linux-shell-base*][linux-shell-base] for utilities made up of two or more files.
+These utilities conform to the *linux-shell-base* philosophy and a low-level methodology as those in *linux-shell-base*.

 # Content

 ## _global/

-Dependencies for packaged utilities.
+*Dependencies for packaged utilities.*

-* **url-search-placeholder-parser.pl**: Replace one or more "{search\D}" placeholders in one or more URLs with a search query, where D is the URL's space delimiter.
+* [**url-search-placeholder-parser.pl**][url-search-placeholder-parser.pl]: Replace one or more "{search\D}" placeholders in one or more URLs with a search query, where D is the URL's space delimiter.

 ## locate/